broadinstitute/adapt/README.md

 Note that when INPUT-TYPE is `auto-from-{file,args}`, this argument does not accept YEAR_TSV.
 * `--id-m ID_M` / `--id-frac ID_FRAC`: Design guides to perform differential identification where these parameters determine specificity.
 Allow for up to ID_M mismatches when determining whether a guide hits a sequence in a taxon other than the one for which it is being designed, and decide that a guide hits a taxon if it hits at least ID_FRAC of the sequences in that taxon.
-CATCH-dx does not output guides that hit group/taxons other than the one for which they are being designed.
+ADAPT does not output guides that hit group/taxons other than the one for which they are being designed.
 Higher values of ID_M and lower values of ID_FRAC correspond to more specificity.
 (Default: 2 for ID_M, 0.05 for ID_FRAC.)
 * `--specific-against [alignment] [alignment ...]`: Design guides to be specific against the provided alignments (in FASTA format).